-It’s time to start piece of writing no one wants to hear about: annual reports.
+It’s time to start that piece of writing no one wants to hear about: annual reports.
 Generally, their mention makes people sob and horses bolt.

 True enough, the worst sort of annual report is stupefyingly dull.
 But these reports are required by statute, and can be invaluable for outsiders who want to look at the entrails of an organisation.

 For the organisation itself, the writing of an annual report is a way to better understand what has happened over the past year—what it did, what happened as a result, and what it can do better next time around.